 - It is very pliable and pluggable.

-- Requires installation of additional libraries and packages for effective development.
+- Requires the installation of additional libraries and packages for effective development.

 - Compatibility issues.